 If you are in a situation where you need to change to a much easier gear, change the front derailleur instead (assuming you are not already riding in the small chain ring).

-Once you have changed gears, you will need to do a small trim adjustment to re-center the rear derailleur as mentioned above in changing to harder gears otherwise the chain may skip gears when you apply more power to the pedals.
+Once you have changed gears, you may need to do a small trim adjustment to re-center the rear derailleur if you hear some noise from a chain misalignment.

 Check the Rear Derailleur is Aligned with the Cog

 If you are not sure if the rear derailleur is aligned correctly with the selected cog, there are a few ways you can check.

 - Pedal backward and listen if the chain runs smoothly.
 If it does, then the rear derailleur is aligned correctly, however if it is making a skipping noise, the rear derailleur needs to be adjusted slightly.

 - Take a look back at the rear derailleur and see it if looks to be centered to the cog.
 However, this is not recommended when riding in lots of traffic, where there are lots of obstacles on the road or within a group.

 Emergency Stop when Riding in a High Gear

 If you need to suddenly stop (eg. a traffic light turns red) and you are riding in a high gear, I recommend using either or these 2 options to ensure you can re-commence riding in an easier gear.